gheysiell/windows_graphics/README.md

 ## Run

-Open the terminal and nivagate to the root folder, and run: windows_graphics.exe
+Open the terminal, navigate to the root folder, and run: windows_graphics.exe

 ## Compile